Sports in Karnataka

-Cricket is by far the most popular sport in Karnataka with International cricket matches attracting a sizeable number of spectators who are willing to pay more than the standard ticket price to get a chance to watch the match.
-The sports related infrastructure is mainly concentrated in Bangalore which also played host to the 4th National Games of India in the year 1997.
-Bangalore is also the location of the Sports Authority of India (SAI) which is the premier sports institute in the country.
-Karnataka is sometimes referred to as the cradle of Indian swimming because of high standards in swimming compared to other states.
+Sports in Karnataka feature a wide variety of traditional as well as modern olympic sports, played across the Indian state of Karnataka.
+Cricket is by far the most popular sport in the state with International cricket matches attracting a sizeable number of spectators.
+The sports infrastructure is mainly concentrated in the state's capital city of Bengaluru, which also played co-host to the 4th National Games of India in the year 1997 with Mysuru.
+The city also hosts Sports Authority of India (SAI), the premier sports institute in India.

+Other than cricket, the state has produced national and international athletes and has been a major center for Badminton, Hockey, Football, Chess, Cue sports, Athletics, swimming and indigenous sports such as Hori Habba and Kambala.
+Karnataka is sometimes referred to as the cradle of Indian swimming thanks to a strong swimming culture and having won multiple gold medals at the National Games.